DoctorDiffusion/LLM-System-Prompts/README.md

 ### Free Le Chat example:
 - Go to [Le Chat](https://chat.mistral.ai/chat) and create a free account.
 - Click on the box with your name located on the bottom left of the screen.
-- Select account settings from the list.
+- Select `Account Settings` from the list.
 - Select `Agents` on the upper left.
 - Click the orange `Create New Agent` button on the top right.
 - Under Name enter `YOUR DESIRED AGENT NAME`.